 Non-exempt employees are required to accurately record the time they begin and end their work as well as the beginning and ending time of any split shift or departure from work for personal reasons on a daily basis.
-Altering, falsifying, tampering with time records, destroying or recording time on another employee's time record may result in disciplinary action, up to and including immediate termination of employment.
+Altering, falsifying, tampering with time records, and-destroying or recording time on another employee's time record may result in disciplinary action, up to and including immediate termination of employment.

-It is the employee's responsibility to sign his or her time records to certify the accuracy of all time recorded and to attach all support documents.
-The supervisor will review and then initial the time record before submitting it for payroll processing.
-In addition, if corrections or modifications are made to the time record, both the employee and the supervisor must verify the accuracy of the changes by initialing the time record.
+It is the employee's responsibility to signapprove and submit his or hertheir time records to certify the accuracy of all time recorded and to attach all support documents.
+The supervisor will review and then initial approve the time record before submitting it for payroll processing.
+In addition, if corrections or modifications are made to the time record, both the employee and the supervisor must verify the accuracy of the changes by initialing approving the time record.